ThePorgs/Exegol-docs/source/getting-started/install.rst

 Linux & macOS
 ~~~~~~~~~~~~~

 The installation of Exegol on Linux and macOS are very similar.
-It can either be installed from pip (easiest, most user-friendly, but with a few limited features) or from sources (easy as well).
+It can either be installed from pip (easiest, most user-friendly, but with a few missing features) or from sources (easy as well, fully featured).

 1. Installation